eilvelia/tdl/README.md

 3. If you use TypeScript, types for TDLib are installed separately, see the [Types](#types) section

-To use tdl, you need to get TDLib first, which is dynamically loaded by tdl.
+To use tdl, you first need to get TDLib, which is dynamically loaded by tdl.
-The tdjson shared library should be present in the system search paths (otherwise the path to libtdjson can be specified manually in `tdl.configure`).
+The tdjson shared library should be present in the system search paths (the path to libtdjson can also be manually specified in `tdl.configure`, which is how `prebuilt-tdlib` is loaded).

 > [!TIP]
 > When building TDLib, the libraries can be installed into the system using